freedomofpress/securedrop/docs/offboarding.rst

 - An admin account on the Journalist Interface

-.. important:: Additional measures may need to be taken if the user's departure is on unfriendly terms, and these measures will vary depending on the circumstances and your own internal incident response procedures.
-If you are in such a situation, please :ref:`contact us <getting_support>`.
+.. important:: Additional measures may need to be taken if the user's departure is on unfriendly terms.
+These measures will vary depending on the circumstances and your own internal incident response procedures, and may include doing a full reinstall of SecureDrop.
+   If you are in such a situation, feel free to :ref:`contact us <getting_support>` for further assistance.

 Off-boarding checklist
 ----------------------